Everything You Need to Know About Marvel's Multiverse Saga, Including Phase 5 and Phase 6 - E! Online

 It was Doctor Strange who declared that "the Multiverse is a concept about which we know frighteningly little."
 Well, it appears that we're about to learn a whole lot more.

-Marvel Studios president Kevin Feige introduced audiences to "The Multiverse Saga," which is comprised of the various films and Disney+ shows from Phase Four, Phase Five and Phase Six, and gave a preview of its development slate for the next three years during its star-studded presentation at San Diego Comic-Con on July 23.
+Marvel Studios president Kevin Feige introduced "The Multiverse Saga," which is comprised of the various films and Disney+ shows from Phase Four, Phase Five and Phase Six, and gave a preview of its development slate for the next three years during its star-studded presentation at San Diego Comic-Con on July 23.

 But what can fans expect from the Multiverse Saga, exactly?
 Find out what's happening in the rest of Phase Four and beyond below.